cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - SHOULD read msg exactly once, for efficiency when msg is long.

-In addition, an expand\_message variant MUST specify a unique tag that identifies that variant in a Suite ID.
+In addition, an expand\_message variant MUST specify a unique EXP\_TAG that identifies that variant in a Suite ID.
 {{suiteIDformat}} gives details.

 # Deterministic Mappings {#mappings}